-It’s official: legal sports betting is coming to the state of Nebraska… but it’s not exactly what in-state bettors had been hoping for.
+It’s official: legal sports betting is finally available in the state of Nebraska… but it’s not exactly what in-state bettors had been hoping for.

 Nebraska Governor Pete Ricketts applied his signature to LB 561 on Wednesday, May 26, 2021, officially legalizing retail-only sports betting in the state of Nebraska.
-You read that correctly – sports betting in Nebraska will only be available in-person at a licensed retail sportsbook.
+Finally, in June 2023, the first retail sportsbooks have gone live in NE!

-While betting has technically been legal since 2021, it’s worth noting that online sports betting has not launched yet in the state of Nebraska.
-Below we’ll cover why it’s taken years to roll out, when bettors in Nebraska can expect to have access to retail betting, and how the state arrived on its
+While betting has technically been legal since 2021, it’s worth noting that online sports betting took until 2023 to finally go live in the state.
+Below we’ll cover why it’s taken years to roll out, and where bettors in Nebraska can get access to retail betting.

 What’s happening now with Nebraska sports betting

-We’re still waiting!
-It’s actually been years since LB 561 was signed in to law in the state of Nebraska, so why are sportsbooks still not available in the state?
+Online sportsbooks are still not legal in Nebraska, but now you can bet in person!
+It’s actually been years since LB 561 was signed in to law in the state of Nebraska, but finally, folks can bet by visiting WarHorse Casino in Lincoln!

 The long and short of it is that LB 561 simply created a framework for sports betting in the state… and not just sports betting, casino gaming and keno were also included in the same piece of legislation.
-But even with the frame set, there’s a lot of work still to be done.
+But even with the frame set, there’s a lot of work still to be done to bring online play to the state.
 In-state regulators have working for years to bring these betting options to NE.

 Nebraska sports betting updates